tc39/notes/es6/2013-09/sept-19.md

 RW: The misunderstanding: the list of change types is a "white list" of change types to include in the change list, not a 1-to-1 "events to handle" list.

-WH: Want the names to be present tense, new, update, delete, prototype, reconfigure
+WH: Want the names to be consistently present tense: new, update, delete, prototype, reconfigure

 RWS: prototype is used when [[Prototype]] is changed

-WH: how often do you observe an object whose prototype chain changes
+WH: how often do you observe an object whose prototype chain changes?

 RWS: well, a common use case is using the prototype chain to represent concentric scopes, e.g. Angular